 Enter car line from Buchanan Boulevard and continue straight toward the church.
 Turn right into the first entrance of the small lot near the Pre-Κ playground.
-Parents should stop in front of the PreK doors and allow teachers to assist students exit the vehicle. to Students will then enter the classroom with teachers.
+Parents should stop in front of the PreK doors and allow teachers to assist students to exit the vehicle.
+Students will then enter classroom the with teachers.
 After drop-off, exit the parking lot (oneway) and return to the car line to exit onto Buchanan.
-Only Pre-K families may use this lot during morning (7:30-8:00am). car line After 8:00am, this lot is for student recess.
+Only Pre-K families may use this lot during morning (7:30-8:00am). line car After 8:00am, this lot is for student recess.